Welcome to Advantech Digital

 What is the meaning of just-in-time?

-Just-in-time (JIT) is an inventory management strategy that seeks to maintain the minimum level of inventory needed by having supplies arrive only when they are required for production or shipment.
+By having supplies arrive only when they are necessary for production or shipment, the just-in-time (JIT) inventory management strategy aims to maintain the minimal level of inventory required.
 It focuses on close collaboration with suppliers in order to receive goods as close as possible to when they are actually needed.

 Is just-in-time still relevant?

-It is clear that opinions are divided on the relevance of just-in-time, however it appears that some form of the strategy will still have a role in supply chains in the future.
+It is clear that opinions are divided on the relevance of just-in-time; however, it appears that some form of strategy will still have a role in supply chains in the future.

 What are the risks of just-in-time?